Lil Eazy-E

-Eric Darnell Wright (born April 23, 1984), better known by his stage names Lil Eazy-E and Lil Eazy, is an American rapper.
+Eric Darnell Wright Jr. (born April 23, 1984), known professionally as Lil Eazy-E, is an American rapper.
 He is best known for being the son of Eazy-E. He is the president of Rich & Ruthless Records, an entertainment and business firm for musicians and entertainers.
-He and his brother E3, formally known as Baby Eazy-E, also founded Rich & Ruthless Cannabis, a cannabis grower and supplier.
+He and his brother Derreck Wright, formally known as Baby Eazy-E, also founded Rich & Ruthless Cannabis, a cannabis grower and supplier.

+Early life

+Eric Darnell Wright Jr. was born in Compton, California on April 23, 1984, and is the son of popular rapper Eazy-E. Wright was mostly raised by his grandmother; however, on the weekends, he would see his father until his death in 1995.
+He was 10 when his father died of HIV/AIDS.

 Career

-Lil Eazy E was born Eric Darnell Wright in Compton, California on April 23, 1984, and is the son of popular rapper Eazy-E. Wright was mostly raised by his grandmother, however on the weekends he would see his father.
-He was 10 when his father succumbed to HIV/AIDS.
 In 2003, he entered the rap scene with his mixtapes and songs he wrote.
 He later signed with Virgin Records.